 How can TE be treated?

 While you are waiting for the hair cycle to return to normal there are a few therapies that can be helpful.
 Rogaine or Minoxidil are topical over-the-counter medications that treat hair loss.
 Supplements rich in hair growth vitamins are also helpful.
 We recommend taking Nutrafol supplements for at least 3 months.
-Other remedies, like PRP (platelet rich plasma) injections, can help regenerate hair growth as well.

 To learn more about stress-induced hair loss and treatments, please call (801)776-2220 or contact us HERE.